oracle/weblogic-deploy-tooling/site/prepare.md

 - Replacing credential and attribute values with WDT macros
 - Generating a UNIX shell script that will help with creating any required Kubernetes secrets
 - Generating a variable properties file to customize attribute values
+- Generating any additional configuration files to configure the target environment
 - Updating the model file(s)

 To use the Prepare Model Tool, simply run the `prepareModel` shell script with the correct arguments.
 To see the list of valid arguments, simply run the shell script with the `-help` option (or with no arguments) for usage information.

-For example, to prepare model files for use with Oracle Weblogic Server Kubernetes Operator, run the tool with `-target k8s` as follows:
+For example, to prepare model files for use with Oracle Weblogic Server Kubernetes Operator, run the tool with `-target wko` as follows:
 ```
-$WLSDEPLOY_HOME/bin/prepareModel.sh -oracle_home /u01/wls12213 -model_file model1.yaml, model2.yaml -target k8s -output_dir $HOME/k8soutput
+$WLSDEPLOY_HOME/bin/prepareModel.sh -oracle_home /u01/wls12213 -model_file model1.yaml, model2.yaml -target wko -output_dir $HOME/wko-output
 ```

 In the output directory, you will find:
 ```
+model.yaml
 model1.yaml
 model2.yaml
 create_k8s_secrets.sh
-k8s_variable.properties
+wko_variable.properties
 ```

-You can then customize the `k8s_variable.properties` and `create_k8s_secrets.sh` to provide environment-specific values.
+You can then customize the `wko_variable.properties` and `create_k8s_secrets.sh` to provide environment-specific values.

 For more information about additional target environments and options, see [Target Environments](config/target_env.md).